Ministry of Mines and Energy, Brazil

 With an extensive list of publications and appearances as a speaker at national and international forums debating the role and trends of the energy sector, she contributes to the understanding of the policies under development in Brazil and worldwide.

-She has also been adding with her sectorial expertise and business savvy to corporate boards for over than 6 years and is also an enthusiast of the role played by the energy sector in social and economic inclusion.
+She has also been adding with her sectorial expertise and business savvy to corporate boards for over 6 years and is also an enthusiast of the role played by the energy sector in social and economic inclusion.